 - Do not push for new homeschooling legislation.
 Small minorities generally have difficulty getting legislation passed.
 Also, legislation can be changed so much through amendments that it may end up working against the minority that introduced it.

 - Stay out of court if at all possible.

 - Understand and apply the distinction between compulsory school attendance and compulsory education.

-These eight principles are the reasons homeschoolers in Wisconsin have been able to maintain their freedoms.
+These ten principles are the reasons homeschoolers in Wisconsin have been able to maintain their freedoms.
 WPA has had to work hard to maintain them in the face of opposition to homeschooling from the educational establishment, some legislators, and some members of the general public.
-This work has been made more difficult by the fact that HSLDA has often gotten involved in issues affecting Wisconsin homeschoolers and taken action that undermines what WPA has been doing based on these principles.
 (For more information, see WPA newsletters and the handbook.)